TheGreatSageEqualToHeaven/Invisible-Encoder/README.md

 Reupload of an accidently deleted github

-### Originally made by 3 people but didn't bother to invite them back to the repository
+### Originally made by me and 2 others but didn't bother to invite them back to the repository